Russia launches rocket after fiery crash in July

-Carrying a communications satellite for Luxembourg-based SES SESFg.LU, the rocket blasted off from the Russian-leased Baikonur facility in Kazakhstan at 3:38 a.m.
+Carrying a communications satellite for Luxembourg-based SES , the rocket blasted off from the Russian-leased Baikonur facility in Kazakhstan at 3:38 a.m.
 (2138 GMT on Sunday), Roskosmos said.

 The satellite reached orbit about nine hours later, state-run spacecraft maker Khrunichev, which built the Proton-M, said on its website.